PhoenixAceVFX/Custom-Curora-PC-Theme/README.md

 This is a custom theme for PowerCord that I currently Maintain myself

 I do not claim credit for any of the code as this is a mash of many snips from the PowerCord Discord

+You can toggle individual aftermods in the aurora.css